BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Tutorial_2.rst

 2.4 Reading the Pipeline File
 ###############################################

+SIMPLNX has an object called the "Pipeline" object that holds a linear list of filters.
+This object has an API that allows the developer to query the pipeline for filters and also to insert filters into the pipeline.
+We are going to add a line of code to read a pipeline directly from a ".d3dpipeline" file.

 .. code:: python

     pipeline = nx.Pipeline().from_file('Pipelines/lesson_2.d3dpipeline')

-This line reads the pipeline file and creates a Pipeline object.
-The from_file method loads the pipeline from the specified file.

 ###############################################
 2.5 Printing Pipeline Filter Information
 ###############################################

-Understanding the filters in your pipeline is crucial for effective data processing.
-Here, we will see how to print out each filter's human name and index from the pipeline.
+One basic example of using the pipeline object is to loop over each filter in the pipeline and print its human name.
+This example can
+be done as follows:

 .. code:: python